Neophrontops

-Neophrontops is an extinct genus of Old World vulture.
-Despite being taxonomically an "Old World" vulture, specifically a member of the subfamily Gypaetinae, it was native to North America, with six species having been named, spanning from the Early Miocene to the Late Pleistocene.
-All except N. americanus are only known from fragmentary remains, though well preserved remains are known from the late Middle-Late Pleistocene aged La Brea Tar Pits of Southern California.
+Neophrontops is an extinct genus of Old World vulture in the subfamily Gypaetinae.
+Although its classification places it among the Old World vultures, the genus was native to North America.
+Six species have been named, ranging in age from the Early Miocene to the Late Pleistocene.
+All species of Neophrontops, with the exception of N. americanus are known solely from fragmentary fossil remains.
+The latter is represented by well preserved material from the late Middle to Late Pleistocene deposits of the La Brea Tar Pits in Southern California.